tpg/smsportal/README.md

 ```

 ## Laravel Notifications
-If you want to use SMSPortal through Laravel Notifications, create a new Notification class and add `SMSPortalChannel::class` to the array returned by the `via` method:
+If you want to use SMSPortal through Laravel Notifications, create a new `Notification` class and add `smsportal` to the array returned by the `via` method:

 ```php
 use TPG\SMSPortal\SMSPortalChannel;